TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 	1. R-player-only-battle.js
 }

-Objective Window, which adds a new window to the map screen that allows you to display custom text.
+Objective Window, which adds a new window to the map screen that allows you to display custom text and custom objective information (like enemy count or turns remaining).
- 1. R-map-objective-editable.js
+ 1. R-move-terrain.js
- 2. R-move-terrain.js
+ 2. R-objective-alias.js
+ 3. R-objective-enum.js
+ 4. R-objective-window.js

 Warning Markers, which adds floating icons over dangerous enemies, units that can be spoken to, and supporters.
 Also adds an icon to units on the unit selection screen in battle prep who have Talk events during the chapter.